emeu17/jsramverk_frontend/README.md

 3. When the user is on the /editor-page the "Save"-link should be rendered in the navbar/toolbar.
 But the save-link should not appear when the user is on the /list-page. *Toolbar.test.js*

+## Kmom04

+Added sockets, creating the possibility to edit the same document from multiple clients.

+## Kmom05

+Added authentication - registering and logging in users.
+Need to login to see documents.

+## Kmom06

+GraphQL added backend.
+When logged in the users documents and the users information is retrieved using GraphQL.

+## Project

+When editing a document, its possible to save/print a copy of the document.
+It's also possible to send an invite to an email to edit a document.
+The specified email is then added as an allowed user (editor) of the document in question and an email is sent backend.
+Mailgun is used backend in order to send emails.

 # Getting Started with Create React App